Skip to Main Content

 In 1976, the Niagara Gazette reported that toxic materials were seeping into residents' basements, and there was a rise in reports of illnesses and injuries to human, animal, and plant life.
 In 1978, the New York Department of Health Commissioner declared Love Canal to be a health emergency.
 With approval of emergency funds by President Jimmy Carter, New York State (eventually) evacuated 238 families, and was responsible for remediating the site.
 During this time, homeowner Lois Gibbs, Dr. Beverly Paigen, and Sister Margeen Hoffmann rose to prominence as advocates for Love Canal residents, fighting for information on the health impact, and fighting for evacuation.

-See the Niagara Gazette Love Canal Chronology and Love Canal Background Information.
+For more information on Love Canal, see the Niagara Gazette Love Canal Chronology and Love Canal Background Information.

 Images